kylekap/Sports_Ranking_Systems/README.md

 - Square Gear rating

-Can be used for NFL & NCAA teams in a given season
+Can be used for leagues as listed below

 ## Contents